janezhu918/Wi-Finder/README.md

 ```

 ## Usage Example
 Start by granting the app acesss to your current location; this will enable to app to locate the free hotspots closest to you in New York City.
-If you are traveling to a specific area, type in the zipcode into the search bar.
-The map and the list will update themselves to display the hotpots in that zipcode.
+If you are traveling to a specific area, type in the zip code into the search bar.
+The map and the list will update themselves to display the hotpots in that zip code.

 To view the detail about the WiFi hotspot, simply tap on the map or its name on the list view.
 This will bring you to a screen that displays the name, map, exact address, network name, and notes (connectin speed or time limit) about this WiFi connection.